 The portion of a purchased transportation payment that covers depreciation costs.
-This applies only when the contractor (seller of service) uses his own capital assets (such as vehicles and maintenance facilities) for the contract; if the buyer of service provides all the capital assets, there is no capital leasing expenditure.
+This applies only when the contractor (seller of service) uses its own capital assets (such as vehicles and maintenance facilities) to provide transit service; if the buyer of service provides all the capital assets, there is no capital leasing expenditure.